-Contrary to popular belief, narcissist can have empathy given that they are in a the right psychological state.
+Contrary to popular belief, narcissists can have empathy given that they are in the right psychological state.
 When a narcissist feels like their authority is being challenged, their empathy temporarily shuts down, and they can be so mean, vindictive, and cruel.

 3) When you Dump a Narcissist they May Try to Revenge

 As I said, whenever there’s a conflict that affects a narcissist’s ego, they automatically label the person who hurt them as worthless and inferior.
 This helps them ease the pain because being dumped by a worthless person shouldn’t hurt anybody, right?